Do you want to negotiate a better deal on your settlement agreement?

 Why should your employer accept your counter-offer?

 Most companies won’t want to pay staff any more than the law requires.
-You need to consider what incentive your employer has to pay you a higher financial settlement.
+You need to consider your employer’s incentive to pay you a higher financial settlement.
 Why should they be open to negotiation?

 For example, it may be that if you refuse the proposed agreement, you could claim compensation in an Employment Tribunal.
 The incentive to pay you more money is that, in return, you will agree not to pursue any legal claim.
 Alternatively, your employer may feel a sense of moral responsibility to pay you more, even if they haven’t done anything wrong.

 When making a counter-offer, which tactics will you use?

 1. The strict legal approach